 Q: Does turning off Auto Ads kill my revenue?

-Manual placement with reserved space usually earns 5-15% LESS RPM than full Auto Ads, but you trade that for CWV pass.
-If your pages are demoted in search for poor CWV, the traffic loss dwarfs the RPM gap.
-See Auto Ads poor placement for the tradeoff in detail.
+In our experience manual placement with reserved space typically earns somewhat less RPM than full Auto Ads, often in the rough range of 5-15% (it varies by niche and layout).
+You trade that for a CWV pass.
+If your pages are demoted in search for poor CWV, the traffic loss usually dwarfs the RPM gap.
+See Auto Ads poor placement and AdSense auto vs manual for the tradeoff in detail.

 Q: My CMP is the actual cause — how do I prove it?

 Disable the CMP entirely in a staging environment, re-run Lighthouse.
-If CLS drops to under 0.05, the CMP is your shift source.
-Talk to the vendor about pre-rendered consent UI, or switch CMP.
+If CLS drops under 0.05, the CMP is your shift source.
+Ask the vendor about a “stub” or pre-rendered consent UI that reserves decision space in HTML, or switch CMP.

 Q: Will Search Console penalize me for high CLS?

-Indirectly — CWV is a ranking factor and “Poor” pages are demoted in rankings.
-Recovery happens within 28 days of consistent passing scores in CrUX field data, not lab data.
+Indirectly.
+Core Web Vitals is a ranking signal and “Poor” pages can be demoted.
+Recovery follows 28 days of passing CrUX field data, not lab data.
 See thin pages AdSense review for adjacent quality-signal concerns.

 Tags: #AdSense #Monetization #cls #Core Web Vitals #Troubleshooting